Skip to content

 Generate production-ready Docker Cursor rules for Project Rules (.mdc), AGENTS.md, or legacy .cursorrules.
 This template encodes stack-specific conventions for projects using Docker.
 Container platform for packaging apps and dependencies into portable runtimes.

-Example Docker Rules
+The Complete Docker Cursor Rules

 - Use multi-stage builds to minimize image size.